oatlog/oatlog/doc/planning_report/main.typ

 === Egg (2021)

 Egg @egg is an e-graph implementation where each rule is attempted to be matched against the entire database.
-The rewrites are performed in batches, meaning all rules are applied and then the database invariants are fixed.
+The rewrites are performed in batches, meaning first all rules are applied and then the database invariants are fixed.

 === Relational e-matching (2022)

-E-matching finds a set of terms matching a particular pattern, for example $"Add"("Mul"(a, c), "Mul"(b, c))$.
+E-matching finds a set of terms matching a particular pattern such as $"Add"("Mul"(a, c), "Mul"(b, c))$.
 For egg, the evaluation is top-down, so something like:
 ```rust
 for (t0, t1, e) in add(*) {